lukfd/farmerselevator/README.md

 - [ ] Send email when sending the new order

+- [ ] Create PDF when creating an order

 - [x] Correct user_id and product_id generation

+- [ ] When creating an id it will be the same for elevator and farmer

+- [ ] Have a list of elegible elevators that can suscribe to the platform

 - [ ] If logged in, replace signup and signin with user profile

 - [ ] SQL injection threats

-- [ ] stay consistant with variables in the code

-- [ ] creating functions for redundancy in the code

-- [ ] have homepage search bar working (style)

 - [ ] in homepage have map populated for searching elevators

 - [ ] finish contact-page: send email to us, blogging for developers

+- [ ] create blog and pages from footer

 - [ ] create live chat messages tools

-- [ ] Move to Bootstrap
+- [x] Move to Bootstrap

-- [ ] Fix css for populating results in search bar, offset to the right (index.js)
+- [ ] Fix css for populating results in search bar, offset to the right (index.js) use Vue.js

-- [ ] How do we decide if user can be opening a elevator account?

-Completed:

 ### API Description